RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Model Formulation

 with parameter vector

 and design matrix $\boldsymbol{\Xi}_y$ composed of row vectors containing the predictors of each subject $i$

-where $t_{yx}(\cdot)$ denotes a transformation of the latent covariates.
-We adopt this formulation for the estimation procedure.

-To complete the model, we specify a separate structural equation for the latent mediator $\eta_{m_i}$.
-Here, we include interaction terms between treatment and covariates to account for treatment effect heterogeneity that is relevant for the performance of the RAPSEM.
-The mediator model can then be written as
+In addition to the outcome model, we specify a separate structural equation for the latent mediator $\eta_{m_i}$.
+In this specification, we include interaction terms between the treatment and covariates to account for treatment effect heterogeneity, which is relevant for the power of RAPSEM as discussed in the assumptions and identification sections and further illustrated in the simulation study.
+The mediator model can then directly be written in matrix notation as

 with parameter vector

 and the rows of the design matrix given by